poovarasanvasudevan/zitadel/docs/install.md

      export ZITADELCONSOLE=console.${ZITADELFQDN}
   ```
 - [ ] create an ops repository to desribe your cluster
-- [ ] create a folderstructure for your environments
+- [ ] create a folderstructure for your environments in ops-repository
   - e.g. :
   ```bash
   k8s/workload